scala/scala3/docs/blog/_posts/2019-05-24-15th-dotty-milestone-release.md

 For the migration purposes, the above change will only take effect in Dotty 3.1 by default.
 You can use it from Dotty 3 with the `-strict` flag.

+For more information, see the [documentation](http://dotty.epfl.ch/docs/reference/changed-features/pattern-bindings.html).

 ## Other changes

-Some of the other changes include:
+Some of the other notable changes include:

-- `infer` method renamed to `the`, the semantics of which is now the same as that of the `the` method of Shapeless.
-Namely, the implicits are resolved more precisely – see this [gist](https://gist.github.com/milessabin/8833a1dbf7e8245b30f8) for an example in Shapeless, and the Dotty [documentation](http://dotty.epfl.ch/docs/reference/contextual/inferable-params.html#querying-implied-instances) for more details.
-- The syntax of quoting and splicing was changed.
-Now the quoting is expressed via `'{ ... }` and `'[...]` and splicing – via `${...}` and `$id`.
-Please see the [documentation](http://dotty.epfl.ch/docs/reference/other-new-features/principled-meta-programming.html) for more details on these features.
+- Dotty is now fully B

 # Let us know what you think!